thacherT1D/webdevstuff/Learning_to_Learn/Learning_To_Learn.desc.md

 ### Why is becoming a better learner important?

 Learning is essential to being a programmer.
 It's a huge field with new technologies and methodologies being discovered every day.
 Becoming a better learner will prepare you for a long and successful career.
-Additionally, we want Galvanize to be a transformative experience for you.
-That means we want to help grow your habits and mindsets, not just your skills and knowledge.
+Also, we want Galvanize to be a transformative experience for you.
+In addition to programming skills and knowledge, we want to help grow your habits and mindsets.

 ![](https://i.imgur.com/n3oUe01.png)